evanx/redex/test/cases/expressRouter/README.md

 - processorName: http.renderer.markdown.singleton
 - processorName: http.translator.file.singleton
 ```
 Perhaps these could be automatically configured e.g. by a config "decorator."
-Since they are referenced in a `route` of the ExpressJS HTTP importer, they are implicitly required to be instantiated.
+Since they are referenced in a `route` of the ExpressJS HTTP importer/router, they are implicitly required to be instantiated.

 ### Implementation